 The hotel of choice, irrespective of cost, is Andover House Hotel, Camperdown.
 The road leads to the front and is one of many Victoria houses.
 It is one of the best parts of the town and walking distance to everywhere you need to go.

-Andover House Hotel is a well kept and you can guarantee a quiet stay - exceptional service.
+Andover House Hotel is well kept and you can guarantee a quiet stay - exceptional service.
 It may cost a little more than most but you definitely get what you pay for and I've had too many nights elsewhere suffering from sleepless nights with less than amiable clientele.

 If you go for one of the suites or attic room you will be pleased with the decision.
 In addition, they have an excellent restaurant called the Copper Kitchen.